 - Does not have adverse credit history, or

 - Has an adverse credit history but has obtained an endorser who does not have and adverse credit history and completes PLUS Loan Counseling offered by the Dept. of ED, or

 - Has an adverse credit history but documents to the satisfaction of the Dept. of ED that extenuation circumstances exist and completes PLUS Loan Counseling offered by the Dept. of ED.

-***Graduate PLUS Loans for the 18/19 Award Year will be available on May 1, 2018***
+***Graduate PLUS Loans for the 19/20 Award Year are now available***